jgottwig/writers-flow/WritersWorkflow/WritersWorkflow.md

 # Writers Workflow
 ## by J. B. Author
 This document simulates how you would compose a story using a Git-based writers workflow.
+View the raw to better understand the markdown.

 This example uses standard Markdown but could be modified to use other raw text formats, but the script assumes Markdown.
 A script then exports this Markdown into docx.